- Subscription to the International Journal of Intercultural Relations, the official journal of the Academy either on-line or hard copy.

 Other: Persons with a terminal Masters degree who are not students working toward a doctorate may qualify for membership if they have published research in referred journals or books, or have written non self-published books that advance the field of intercultural relations.
 The Membership Committee will make a determination based on the submitted evidence.

-Your application will be taken up for consideration by the Membership Committee and the result of their decision will be communicated to you in one month from the date of application.
+2. Your application will be rigorously screened by the Membership Committee and the result of their decision will be communicated to you.